 You must complete an Application for reduction of payment of divorce or decree of nullity – financial hardship.

-You can download a copy of the Application for reduction of payment of divorce or decree of nullity - financial hardship form from the Federal Circuit Court of Australia website.
+You can download a copy of the Application for reduction of payment of divorce or decree of nullity - financial hardship form from the Federal Circuit and Family Court of Australia website.